stoeps13/connections-doc/source/user/files/t_files_folders_addfiles_refresh.md

 ## Adding uploaded files to a folder { .section}

+!!! note
-**Note:** If you add a private file to a public folder, the file will become public.
+    If you add a private file to a public folder, the file will become public.

 1. From the navigation bar, click **Files**.
 2. In the sidebar, select the folder or subfolder that you want to edit.